A Thousand Splendid Suns: Reception

 On November 5, 2019, the BBC News listed A Thousand Splendid Suns on its list of the 100 most inspiring novels.

+Challenges

+Translations

+Rema Menon translated this book into Malayalam under the title Thilakkamarnna Ayiram Sooryanmar.

 Adaptations

 Columbia Pictures owns the movie rights to the novel.
 Steven Zaillian finished writing the first draft of the screenplay in 2009 and was also slated to direct; Scott Rudin had signed on as a producer.
 In May 2013, studios confirmed a tentative release date of 2015, although as of 2022 the film remains unproduced.

 The first theatrical adaptation of the novel premiered in San Francisco, California, on February 1, 2017.
 It is co-produced by the American Conservatory Theater and Theatre Calgary.
 The theatrical adaptation condenses the novel for length, beginning with the deaths of Hakim and Fariba and telling earlier sections (such as Mariam's childhood and Laila and Tariq's romance) through flashbacks.

 A television limited series adaptation of the novel is in works by One Community.

 An opera adaptation of the novel, composed by Sheila Silver, was commissioned by Seattle Opera and premiered on February 25, 2023.